tmusolf/KMLtoOSMAndGPX/README.md

 -l | --layers | If present, the tracks & waypoints in each KML layer will be written to a separate GPX file.
 If abscent, output is to a single file.
 -t | --transparency | Transparency value to use for all tracks.
 Specified as a 2 digit hex value without the preceeding "0x".
 00 is fully transparent and FF is opaque.
 -s | --split | Display distance splits along tracks.
 Value is in miles.
 Between 0.0 and 100.0 Note: there is an OSMAnd issue with this feature in GPX files containing multiple tracks.
- -w | --width Width | All tracks will be rendered using this line width value.
+ -w | --width | All tracks will be rendered using this line width value.
 Integer value between 1-24

 ## KML folders and layers
 The KML tag name is "folder" and google my maps refers to them as "layers" so you'll see